How to Make Sure Your IEP Is Being Followed (and What to Do If It Isn’t)

 Review IEP documentation

 Progress reports should be sent to you multiple times a year, possibly with your child’s report cards.
 These reports should contain your child’s present levels of performance (PLOP), their goals, and number data representing their progress.
 According to Carey, some progress monitoring reports lack detail or contain language that is hard to understand.
 She suggests requesting a meeting with your child’s service providers or teachers to discuss what is written in the report in more detail.
+If your child's progress reports indicate little progress, or if you have other reasons to think service are not being provided, then you could request service logs.

-Carey also suggests looking over your child’s homework and graded assignments.
+Carey suggests looking over your child’s homework and graded assignments.
 For example, if your child’s IEP states that they should have fewer problems per page, whether or not this provision is being followed will be evident by the worksheets they bring home.

 Speak with service providers and teachers